The Gardens of Temple Dinsley

 buildings to better reflect their shape (see right above).
 However, I have not changed the position of the

-gardens which obviously also have to be redrawn.
+gardens which may also need to be redrawn.

 A comparison with a water colour painting dated 1787 - 1797* shows how the three buildings were